zavolanlab/TECtool/README.md

 Input files

 * A file containing all chromosomes in fasta format. **Important note:** The file should have the same chromosome names (header lines) as the ones specified in the gtf file.
 For example if the gtf file has chromosome 1 annotated as "1", then the fasta should have a header called ">1".
 No white spaces or trailing text should be included.
-* A file with the corresponding annotation in GTF format. **Note:** Currently only gtf files in ENSEMBL (tested with ENSEMBL v87).
+* A file with the corresponding annotation in GTF format. **Important note:** Currently only gtf files in ENSEMBL (tested with ENSEMBL v87).
 * A file with genome coordinates of 3’ end processing sites in BED format.
 * A file containing spliced alignments of mRNA-seq reads to the corresponding genome (in BAM format, sorted by coordinates and indexed) (tested with STAR aligner).